Choose your settings

 If you receive a call from Desjardins

-• Personal, confidential information (like your date of birth, debit or credit card number, PIN or social insurance number)
+• Personal or confidential information (like your date of birth, card number, PIN or social insurance number)

 • Security questions and answers for your Desjardins accounts

-• one-time security code you might have been sent during the call
+• A single-use security code you might have been sent during the call

-This applies to both legitimate emails and text messages.
+• This applies to legitimate emails and text messages too.

 If you’re the one making the call, the Desjardins advisor might ask you to confirm your identity by: